-- T. attempting to gain access or gaining access to student records, grades, or files of students not under their jurisdiction; - U. providing access to the District's Internet Access to unauthorized individuals; or - V. taking part in any activity related to Internet use which creates a clear and present danger of the substantial disruption of the orderly operation of the district or any of its schools; - W. making unauthorized copies of computer software. - X. personal use of computers during work time. - 5.
+- r. attempting to gain access or gaining access to student records, grades, or files of students not under their jurisdiction; - s. providing access to the District's Internet Access to unauthorized individuals; or - t. taking part in any activity related to Internet use which creates a clear and present danger of the substantial disruption of the orderly operation of the district or any of its schools; - u. making unauthorized copies of computer software; - v. personal use of computers during instructional time; or - w.
+Installing software on district computers without prior approval of technology director or his/her designee. - 5.
 Liability for debts: Staff shall be liable for any and all costs (debts) incurred through their use of the District's computers or the Internet including penalties for copyright violations. - 6.
 No Expectation of Privacy: The Employee signing below agrees that in using the Internet through the District's access, he/she waives any right to privacy the Employee may have for such use.
 The Employee agrees that the district may monitor the Employee's use of the District's Internet Access and may also examine all system activities the Employee participates in, including but not limited to e-mail, voice, and video transmissions, to ensure proper use of the system. - 7.
 Signature: The Employee, who has signed below, has read this agreement and agrees to be bound by its terms and conditions.

 Employee's Signature: Date

+Date Adopted: Nov.
+20, 2006

+Last Revised: